deuscode/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Out-Null.md

 ## DESCRIPTION
 The **Out-Null** cmdlet sends its output to NULL, in effect, removing it from the pipeline and preventing the output to be displayed at the screen.
-Ihis only affects the standard output stream.
+This only affects the standard output stream.
 Other output streams, like the Error stream are not affected.
 Exceptions will be displayed.
 This makes it easier to test your command for any errors.